bigeasy/hash/diary.md

 One of my concerns is how to benchmark these relative to their C implementations.
-Some algorithms, like CityHash, appear to be based on compilingto specific processor instructions, so I can't imagine that they are going to be anything but slow in JavaScript.
+Some algorithms, like CityHash, appear to be based on compiling to specific processor instructions, so I can't imagine that they are going to be anything but slow in JavaScript.
 CityHash is a complex, wending implementation of a hash